VenaStrom/Stockholm-Trekkers-Playlist-Maker/readme.md

 ### How to use it
 Once you get into the app the experience should be rather intuitive.
 On an overarching level, you pick the episodes you want to watch, set the start time for different parts of the playlist and export the playlist to a folder.
 The app will guide you through the process.
 If you have any questions, feel free to ask me.
 The goal of this app is for it to be easy to use and I am always looking for ways to improve it.

+### Uninstalling
+You uninstall it like any other program on your computer.
+On Windows that is through the settings app in the `Apps & Features` tab.
+To fully remove the app, namely the the video assets and your saved projects, you need to delete them in your file system.
+This is most easily done through the app itself.
+On the first screen you see after opening the app, you can click the `here` link to where the video assets are stored.
+You might also wan't to delete those every now and then in case there are newer versions available.
+The saved projects can be accessed in the `Projects` page in the app.
+There you can either delete them one by one, or by clicking the `Open Your Projects Folder` button you can delete them via your file explorer.

 ### Technologies
 The app is made with [Electron](https://www.electronjs.org/) which is a framework for building cross-platform desktop applications with web technologies.
 Therefore, the app is written in JavaScript, HTML, and CSS.